jonweiler/jonweiler.github.io/_posts/Articles/2015-05-05-volunteer.md

 ##What to expect as an Evaluator:

-1.Direct Interaction with the Competitors
+1. Direct Interaction with the Competitors

-*The Evaluator is overall in charge of the Shooting Scenario or Physical Obstacle
+* The Evaluator is overall in charge of the Shooting Scenario or Physical Obstacle

-*Evaluators will have a scoring packet that includes:
+* Evaluators will have a scoring packet that includes:

-	*Safety Brief
+	* Safety Brief

-	*Situation Script
+	* Situation Script

-	*Scenario/Obstacle Procedures
+	* Scenario/Obstacle Procedures

-	*Scoring Procedures
+	* Scoring Procedures

-	*Emergency Procedures
+	* Emergency Procedures

-	*Radio/Communication Procedures
+	* Radio/Communication Procedures

-2.Training for the Survival Trial
+2. Training for the Survival Trial

-	*Scenario Safety Procedures are provided and mandatory during the ST Arena Acclimation, the day prior to the start of the Survival Trial
+	* Scenario Safety Procedures are provided and mandatory during the ST Arena Acclimation, the day prior to the start of the Survival Trial

-	*No Evaluator will be in a position where they do not feel comfortable and confident
+	* No Evaluator will be in a position where they do not feel comfortable and confident

-	*All Scenarios/Obstacles will be run by two-person Evaluator Teams
+	* All Scenarios/Obstacles will be run by two-person Evaluator Teams

-3.Radio/Communication Devices will be provided
+3. Radio/Communication Devices will be provided

-4.What is not provided for as an Evaluator:
+4. What is not provided for as an Evaluator:

-*Transportation
+* Transportation

-*Housing
+* Housing

-*Meals
+* Meals

 #Directions to the NRA Whittington Center: